n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.html.md

 * JavaScript in `<script>` tags. n8n doesn't execute the JavaScript.
 * Expressions, wrapped in `{{}}`.

+You can use [Expressions](/code/expressions/) in the template, including n8n's [Built-in methods and variables](/code/builtin/overview/).

-### Extract HTML Content parameters
+## Extract HTML Content

 Extract contents from an HTML-formatted source.
 The source can be in JSON or a binary file (`.html`).

+Use these parameters:

 - **Source Data**: Select the source type for your HTML content.
 Choose between:
 * **JSON**: If you select this source data, enter the **JSON Property**: the name of the input containing the HTML you want to extract.
 The property can contain a string or an array of strings.
 * **Binary**: If you select this source data, enter the **Input Binary Field**: the name of the input containing the HTML you want to extract.
 The property can contain a string or an array of strings.
 - **Extraction Values**:
 - **Key**: Enter the key to save the extracted value under.
 - **CSS Selector**: Enter the CSS selector to search for.
 - **Return Value**: Select the type of data to return.
 Choose from:
 	- **Attribute**: Return an attribute value like `class` from an element.
 		- If you select this option, enter the name of the **Attribute** to return the value of.
 	- **HTML**: Return the HTML that the element contains.
 	- **Text**: Return the text content of the element.
 		- If you choose this option, you can also enter a comma-separated list of selectors to skip in the **Skip Selectors**.
 	- **Value**: Return the value of an input, select, or text area.
 - **Return Array**: Choose whether to return multiple extraction values as an array (turned on) or as a single string (turned off).

-## Node options

-The node options depend on the operation you select.
-The **Generate HTML template parameters** operation has no node options.

 ### Extract HTML Content options

+In addition to the parameters listed above, you can also configure this operation with these options:

 * **Trim Values**: Controls whether to remove all spaces and newlines from the beginning and end of the values (turned on) or leaves them (turned off).
 * **Clean Up Text**: Controls whether to remove leading whitespaces, trailing whitespaces, and line breaks (newlines) and condense multiple consecutive whitespaces into a single space (turned on) or to leave them as-is (turned off).

-### Convert to HTML Table options
+## Convert to HTML Table

+This operation expects to be passed data from another node.
+It has no parameters.
+It includes these options:

 * **Capitalize Headers**: Controls whether to capitalize the table's headers (turned on) or not (turned off).
 * **Custom Styling**: Controls whether to use custom styling (turned on) or not (turned off).
 * **Caption**: Enter a caption to add to the table.
-* **Table Attributes**: Enter any attributes to apply to the table, such as style attributes.
+* **Table Attributes**: Enter any attributes to apply to the `<table>`, such as style attributes.
 * **Header Attributes**: Enter any attributes to apply to the table's headers `<th>`.
 * **Row Attributes**: Enter any attributes to apply to the table's rows `<tr>`.
 * **Cell Attributes**: Enter any attributes to apply to the table's cells `<td>`.